sodadata/docs/soda/integrate-webhooks.md

 ---
 layout: default
 title: Integrate using webhooks
-description: Configure webhooks to connect Soda Cloud to any number of third-party service provider.
+description: Configure webhooks to connect Soda Cloud to any number of third-party service providers.
 parent: Integrate
 ---

-# Integrate using webhooks
+# Integrate webhooks with Soda Cloud

-Configure a webhook in Soda Cloud to connect your account to a third-part service provider such as Jira, ServiceNow, PagerDuty, and more.
+Configure a webhook in Soda Cloud to connect your account to a third-party service provider such as Jira, ServiceNow, PagerDuty, and more.

+Use a webhook to:
-* Send notifications for failed or warning check results to a third-party, such as ServiceNow.
+* send [alert notifications]({% link soda-cloud/edit-checks.md %}) for failed or warning check results to a third-party, such as ServiceNow.
-* Create and track data quality incidents with a third-party, such as Jira
+* create and track data quality [incidents]({% link soda-cloud/incidents.md %}) with a third-party, such as Jira

 ![webhook-example](/assets/images/webhook-example.png){:height="700px" width="700px"}